wso2/docs-is/en/includes/guides/customize/actions/setting-up-actions.md

 ## Configure an action in {{product_name}}

+Follow the steps below to configure an action.

 1. On the {{product_name}} Console, go to **Actions**.

 2. Click on the preferred action type (e.g. Pre Issue Access Token).